Efficient presolving methods for the influence maximization problem: Concluding remarks

 \section{Concluding remarks}

 In this paper, we proposed two new presolving methods, called the SCNA and INA, and integrated them into the BD algorithm to solve the IMP.
 The SCNA enables to build an SMCLP formulation for the considered problem based on the (potentially) much more compact live-arc graphs, which are obtained by aggregating strongly connected nodes in the original live-arc graphs.
 The INA further reduces the problem size of the SMCLP formulation by aggregating isomorphic nodes among different live-arc graphs.
 We provided a theoretical analysis on two special cases of the IMP to show the strength of the proposed SCNA and INA in reducing the problem size of the SMCLP formulation.
 Furthermore, with the SCNA and INA, a (potentially) much faster separation procedure for the Benders optimality cuts is developed, which plays a crucial role in speeding up the BD algorithm.
-We have performed extensive experiments to analyze the performance impact of the proposed SCNA and INA on solving the IMP with real-world social networks.
-Computational results show that the proposed SCNA and INA can effectively reduce the problem size and hence improve the performance of using the BD algorithm to solve the IMP, especially for problems with \rev{large and dense networks and large numbers of scenarios}.
-We also studied a generalization of the IMP and demonstrated that the proposed presolving methods are applicable to this generalization under some realistic assumptions.
+We have performed extensive experiments to analyze the performance impact of the proposed SCNA and INA on solving the IMP with real-world \revv{networks}.
+Computational results show that the proposed SCNA and INA can effectively reduce the problem size\revv{, speed up the separation of Benders optimality cuts, and (hence) improve the \revv{overall} performance of using the BD algorithm to solve the IMP.} We also studied a generalization of the IMP and demonstrated that the proposed \revv{SCNA and INA} are applicable to this generalization under some realistic assumptions.

 There still exist some instances where the proposed SCNA and INA cannot effectively reduce the problem size of the SMCLP formulation.
-Indeed, in section 2 of \cite{Chen2022}, we have provided a worst-case example showing that the percentage of the eliminated variables in the SMCLP formulation of the IMP tends to zero with a probability tending to one.
+Indeed, in \revv{Section 4} of \cite{Chen2022}, we have provided a worst-case example showing that the percentage of the eliminated variables in the SMCLP formulation of the IMP tends to zero with a probability tending to one.
 Consequently, it is interesting to develop more powerful presolving methods for solving the IMP.
 In addition, it also deserves to investigate whether the proposed presolving methods are computationally effective in solving other variants of the IMP \cite{Long2011,nguyen2013budgeted,Wu2019,Zhang2014}.\\[5pt]